Russell W. Wood, Department Shop Supervisor

 Class 10 Deep Drilling; Drilling, Counterboring and Tapping.

 Class 12 Indexing operations.
 Mixed Lathe and Mill Operations.

 **please note: Course calendar may vary depending on speed class schedule

 Attendance and timeliness are of utmost importance due to the nature of this class.
 It is

 an ongoing learning process where one operation leads to another so if you miss or come

 late often you will fall too far behind to progress.
 Make-up classes may be possible, depending on instructor's work load.

 second, if you are not alert and concentrating.
-Most students receive good grades providing they are punctual, make an effort to understand the principles, follow direction and obey safety rules.
+Most students receive top grades providing they are punctual, try hard, and abide by the rules.